A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

-The term $\exp[\psi(\bm{\eta}|\bm{y}^{t-1})]$ involves a sum over all possible networks in $\mathcal{Y}^{t}$, which is astronomically large and is often computationally intractable.
+The term $\exp[\psi(\bm{\eta},\bm{y}^{t-1})]$ involves a sum over all possible networks in $\mathcal{Y}^{t} \subseteq \mathbb{N}_0^{\mathbb{Y}}$, which is often computationally intractable except for models with particular conditional independence properties \citep{lauritzen2018random} or small networks \citep{yon2021exponential}.
 Consequently, we approximate the MLE using MCMC methods.
 To maximize the log-likelihood, we calculate its first and second derivative with respect to $\bm{\eta}$: